I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

-My car is due for repair, what do I do?
+My vehicle is due for repair, what do I do?

-In peak demand we'll prioritise undrivable vehicles.
+In peak demand we'll prioritise undriveable vehicles.
 If your vehicle is still roadworthy we may contact you to change the original booking date.
 We’ll do our best to minimise any inconvenience.

-My car is a total loss, what will happen?
+My vehicle is a total loss, what will happen?

 Customer total loss settlements will be our priority.
 Please check for emails or take calls from us to discuss validation and settlement.